enjarai/carpet-addons/README.md

 # Carpet Addons

-If you need help dm me on discord: Timstario#7563
+If you need help dm me on discord: Timstario#3141

 ## Features
 Use `/carpet <rulename> true` to enable:

+### projectileRaycastLength
+Changes the distance projectiles check for collisions.
+If set to 0 all Blocks to the destination will be checked which is the Vanilla behaviour.

+This reduces lag for fast projectiles.
+In 1.12 the value was 200.
+* Type: `int`
+* Default value: `0`
+* Suggested options: `0`, `200`
+* Categories: `OPTIMIZATION`, `EXPERIMENTAL`

 ### carefulBreak
 Places the mined block in the player inventory when sneaking.
 * Type: `boolean`